 I can’t remember the first time we played Castlerahan on Christmas night but I do remember the thrill of having someplace to go that evening.
 It was a means of getting out of the house, doing something.

 If my memory serves me well the gig went alright because I have no recollection of any particular incident(s) during the gig.
 It was after the gig that things got interesting.
 A couple of auwl fellas drifted into the ‘dressing room’, talked a bit about this and that for a while and then one of them produced a bottle of Irish Whiskey from his pocket and proceeded to pour a glass for everyone.
-Up to this point, I’d never tasted a whiskey and was unsure whether to say yes or no to it but decided to join in the spirit of things and took a wee sip.
+Up to that point, I’d never tasted a whiskey and was unsure whether to say yes or no to it but decided to join in the spirit of things and so I took a wee sip.
 Wow, that warmed my throat, I can remember that – and nearly brought a tear to my eye as well.

 Not being one to let something get the better of me I polished off the glass eventually and felt that whiskey reach every part of my body and thought to myself – now this beats sitting at home watching Christmas TV on RTE and stuffing my face for the 4th, 5th or 6th time!